garywiz/chaperone/doc/source/ref/command-line.rst

 Note that when a command is specified on the chaperone command line, chaperone starts a ``CONSOLE`` service internally.
-This service can be managed just like any other service, and shows up in service listings when using the :ref:`telchap <telchap>` command.
+This service can be managed just like any other service, and shows up in service listings when using the :ref:`telchap <ref.telchap>` command.
 If chaperone is started in an interactive environment (has a pseudo-tty as ``stdin``), it uses ``SIGHUP`` to terminate the process.
 Otherwise, it uses ``SIGTERM`` as usual.
 This is to accommodate login shells such ``bash`` and ``sh``, which expect this behavior.